SincereSaksham/first-openai-api-call/README.md

 # 🧠 First OpenAI API Call

-This project demonstrates how to make a successful API call to OpenAI's GPT-3.5-Turbo model using the official OpenAI Python SDK (`openai>=1.0.0`).
+This project demonstrates how to make a successful API call to OpenAI's GPT-3.5-Turbo model using the official OpenAI Python SDK.

 ---